vmware-tanzu/application-accelerator-samples/spring-cloud-serverless/README.md

 	}
 ```

-This simple function returns the input value, prefixed with "Hello ".
-This is just a simple example what a Spring Cloud Function can do.
+This simple serverless app returns the input value, prefixed with "Hello ".
+This is just a simple example what a Spring Cloud Function app can do.
 It is defined in `src/main/java/com/example/helloapp/HelloAppApplication.java`

 ## Deployment